Collective Bargaining Nurses are Empowered Professionals

 - Shape working conditions, among other factors.

-Our CBP nurses are empowered nurses who have the support of their fellow nurses, ONA, AFT’s 1.6 million members and the community to stand for what’s right.
-By working together, we are able to improve our workplaces, making our facilities better and stronger.
+Our union nurses are empowered nurses who have the support of their fellow nurses, ONA, AFT’s 1.6 million members and the community to stand for what’s right.
+By working together, we are able to improve our workplaces, making Ohio’s healthcare facilities better, stronger and safer.

 It’s no secret that many of our collective bargaining agreements set the standard for workplace conditions, benefits and education at facilities across Ohio.
 The CBP allows nurses to join together and speak with a unified, powerful voice.
 There is power in numbers; the Ohio Nurses CBP is proof that when we come together, we can make an impact.

 How does the CBP work?